hutcho66/glox/README.md

 > if (x <= 5) { var y = x; } // this is fine, `y` is scoped to the block
 ```

-glox also has ternary expressions, which are right associative and at a lower precedence than all other expressions
+glox also has ternary expressions, which are right associative and at a lower precedence than all other expressions other than lambdas
 ```
 > var x = 1
 > x == 1 ? "one" : a == 2 ? "two" : "many"